-- Adjusting the number of lighting products forecast in each category to allow the program to promote more lighting products and reach more customers - Corrections to inconsistencies in HVAC electric savings for fossil fuel-heated homes. - Review of the cost-effectiveness of the EEPP was facilitated by the development and review of Rhode Island's first Technical Reference Manual for Estimating Savings from Energy Efficiency Measures (TRM), which documents the savings algorithms and assumptions used for prescriptive efficiency measures.
-Starting in July 2011, members of the Consultant Team collaborated with National Grid to provide oversight of the TRM development by a detailed review of the savings assumptions for the measures in each program.
-Through this process, National Grid demonstrated its application of evaluation results from several recently completed important evaluation studies.
-In addition, consistent with National Grid's long-standing practice and national reputation in the field of energy efficiency evaluation, new results from the large number of evaluations that were completed in 2010-2011 were used by National Grid to update a number of measure baselines, net-to-gross ratios, measure lives and other measure assumptions, and documentation of measure data sources was refined and improved.
-In addition, a number of lower-priority issues have been flagged for future discussion and resolution with National Grid.

-The TRM greatly improves the review process and oversight of the cost-effectiveness of the efficiency programs.
-Now that the TRM and cost-effectiveness screening tool are available to the Consultant Team, an in-depth review of their integration and implementation will be possible going forward.
-The TRM is expected to be publicly available in November 2011.

-• To facilitate the continued oversight of the EEPP and implementation over the years, the Consultant Team has developed tracking tools to monitor progress towards goals.
+- Adjusting savings assumptions to reflect recent studies (e.g. ECM fan savings) - Review of the cost-effectiveness of the EEPP was facilitated by the review of updates to the TRM assumptions.
+The Technical Reference Manual for Estimating Savings from Energy Efficiency Measures (TRM) documents the savings algorithms and assumptions used for prescriptive efficiency measures.
+In 2011, members of the Consultant Team oversaw National Grid's development of the 2012 TRM.
+In 2012, the Consultant Team again reviewed assumptions in the TRM and any updates resulting from recent evaluations and changes to federal standards.
+National Grid used new results from the large number of evaluations that were recently completed to update multiple measure baselines, net-to-gross ratios, measure lives, and other measure assumptions.
+Documentation of measure data sources was refined and improved.
+In addition, multiple lower-priority issues have been flagged for future discussion and resolution with National Grid for the next TRM update.
+The timeline of the review of the 2013 TRM differed from the review process in the previous year.
+National Grid transferred the TRM from a Word format document to a database structure.
+As a result of this change, the process was delayed and the review timeline was compressed.
+The final format of the TRM was available for review on November 1st, 2012.
+The compressed timeline was a challenge and the Team will anticipate a more extended review timeline for the 2014 TRM.
+The completion of the transfer of the TRM to a database format should facilitate next year's review and allow for a longer review timeline. - Similarly, the review of the 2013 EEPP occurred on a compressed timeline and the process could be improved by starting earlier in the year.
+The Team will request that the 2014 EEPP review process start earlier in the year, allowing for an even more indepth review of assumptions in every draft of the EEPP. - To facilitate the continued oversight of the EEPP and implementation since 2010, the Consultant Team has developed tracking tools to monitor progress towards goals.
 These tracking tools include data related to cost-effectiveness, such as budgets and savings goals presented in prior EEPPs, as well as savings and spending reported in annual and quarterly reports.
-Metrics tracked at the program level include cost effectiveness (TRC and utility cost per annual and lifetime savings, BCR, cost per participant, saving per participants) and general program trends (budgets, savings, etc.).
-These tracking tools will make it much easier for the Consultant Team and National Grid to explain how and why the programs' cost-effectiveness is evolving over time, and will be used to help prioritize areas for further investigation.
-Going forward, a more detailed review of the TRM and screening tool will contribute to a more thorough understanding of the inputs into each program's BCR.
+Metrics tracked at the program level include cost effectiveness (total resource cost and utility cost per annual and lifetime savings, BCR, cost per participant, saving per participants) and general program trends (budgets, savings, etc.).
+These tracking tools allow the Consultant Team to follow how and why the programs' cost-effectiveness is evolving over time, and are used to help prioritize areas for further investigation.

-In summary, the EERMC Consultant Team's review of the general model assumptions and inputs for measure and program costs and savings was performed via meetings with National Grid and by looking at specific measures in the cost-effectiveness screening tool.
-The review focused on the general mechanics of the model, with a more detailed review of several specific measures.
+In summary, the EERMC Consultant Team's review of the general model assumptions and inputs for measure and program costs and savings was performed via meetings with National

+Grid and by looking at specific measures in the TRM and cost-effectiveness benefit/cost model.
+The review focused on the examination of many key measure-level assumptions in the model and consistency with values in the TRM.
 The Consultant Team also looked for any trends and outliers that would indicate errors.
-The Team identified minor errors and provided feedback to National Grid to have those errors corrected in the cost-effectiveness screening model.
-No significant error was identified that would bring into question the projected cost effectiveness of the programs or portfolio.
+The Team identified minor errors and provided feedback to National Grid to have those errors corrected in the cost-effectiveness benefit/cost model.
+No significant error was identified that would bring into question the projected cost-effectiveness of the programs or portfolio.